 What is Botox?

-Botox is an FDA-approved injectable purified protein that was invented by the Allergan pharmaceutical company.
+Botox is an FDA-approved injectable purified protein invented by the Allergan pharmaceutical company.
 It’s used to treat fine lines, reduce wrinkles, smoothen out the overlying wrinkles, and relax your muscles.
 It’s most commonly used to address wrinkles associated with facial expressions on the upper face as part of facial rejuvenation treatment.
-While Botox is a temporary anti-ageing treatment, it delivers long-lasting results that can last between three to six months.
+While Botox is a temporary anti-aging treatment, it delivers long-lasting results that can last between three to six months.

 Men have caught on too!
 Since 2000, the number of men receiving Botox injections has increased by more than 300%.
 Dermal fillers and injectables are popular non-surgical dermatology treatments that are common among men and women seeking facial enhancements.